juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

   - chatbot development
 image: /assets/uploads/robot.gif
 ---
-A while back, I wrote a blog mentioning ["Chatbot Tsunami"](https://juji.io/blog/chatbot-tsunami-the-good-bad/), where our world is inundated with chatbots, including both [good ones](https://www.newvoicesnasem.org/post/using-artificial-intelligence-to-combat-misinformation-about-covid-19) that can really help us fulfill our requests and bad ones that can hardly understand or achieve anything.
+A while back, I wrote a blog on ["Chatbot Tsunami"](https://juji.io/blog/chatbot-tsunami-the-good-bad/), mentioning that our world is inundated with chatbots, including both [good ones](https://www.newvoicesnasem.org/post/using-artificial-intelligence-to-combat-misinformation-about-covid-19) that can really help us fulfill our requests and bad ones that can hardly understand or achieve anything.

-Recently,
+As Juji aims at powering all the good chatbots with the smarts needed to help users, I took it for granted that everyone would know what these smarts arewhen I was demoing our Conversational AI (AI chatbot) platform to a customer,